buty4649/ndpp/README.md

-# bird-bgp-unnumbered-helper
+# ndpp

-Helper tool to assist in generating BGP unnumbered configurations for BIRD
+A CLI tool for automating tasks based on Neighbor Discovery Protocol events

 ## Usage